Inxton/documentation/Inxton.Package.Vortex.Essentials/README.md

 You have one object in your PLC with you want to display in many ways - Manual view for maintenance, read-only view for operators.
 And it's easy to do!

-All you have to do is to create a custom view, as is shown in the example above with a slight change.
+All you have to do is to create a custom view, as is shown in the example above, with a slight change.

 Create `fbWorldWeatherWatchVerlView` =  `fbWorldWeatherWatch`+`Verl`+`View`
 ~~~xml